LiveOakLabs/terraform-provider-readme/CONTRIBUTING.md

 1. Fork and branch from `main`.
 2. Make changes.
-3. Run `pre-commit install` or `pre-commit run -a` before committing.
+3. Run `pre-commit` (`pre-commit run -a`) before committing.
 4. Run `make test` before committing.
 5. Commit, push, and open a pull request into `main`.
-6. Ensure GitLab workflow checks pass.
+6. Ensure GitHub workflow checks pass.
-7. Set a GitLab label if you know what fits best.
+7. Set a GitHub label on the pull request if you know what fits best.

 ## GitHub Labels